pydio/cells-android-app/README.md

 Current repository is intended for **developers** and/or hackers.
-It provides a vanilla packaging of necessary modules to simply clone and build the application, e.g in Android Studio Hedgehog (2023.1).
+It provides a vanilla packaging of necessary modules to simply clone and build the application, e.g in Android Studio Hedgehog (2023.1) or later.

 If you are a user, rather refer to the [main Android Client repository](https://github.com/pydio/cells-android-client) or directly to